jventura10/Giphy-API/README.md

 # Giphy-API

 Application primarily uses Bootstrap for front-end and jQuery as well as GIPHY API to retrieve GIFs to view.
+This application makes searching for GIFs easy.
+To view site check https://jventura10.github.io/Giphy-API/

 - You may search for GIFs of a certain topic
 - You can pause and play GIFs